-OpenSkipper is updated whenever new features are added or bugs fixed.
+OpenSkipper is maintained on GitHub at https://github.com/OpenSkipper.
+It is updated whenever new features are added or bugs fixed.
 Please check out the blog page for release details.

 You can download the OpenSkipper executable and run it directly on any Windows system that already has .Net already installed.
 OpenSkipper will also run on Linux under the Mono environment (although we test this less frequently).

 Make sure you have a recent version of the .Net framework installed (which you almost certainly will do on any recent Windows version).